The Boal Mansion is the ancestral home of one of Centre County’s most distinguished families. Since 1952, it has been operated as a museum.

 Robert Norman Fisher was an internationally known sculptor and designer who was a pioneer in the use of computer visualization in sculpture.
 He was a longtime resident of Bellefonte and was a leader in the historic preservation of the borough.
 His work can be seen in several Centre County buildings.

 The Central Pennsylvania Festival of the Arts, popularly known as “Arts Fest,” is a five-day event that draws more than 125,000 visitors to Centre County every summer.
 Since its founding in 1967, the festival has become one of the top arts festivals in the United States.
-The idea for the festival was conceived in late […]
+The festival resumes in 2022 after not being held the past two years.

 The Bellefonte Art Museum for Centre County showcases the work of artists from Centre County and around the world.
 It also hosts regular art classes.The museum is in the Linn House, which was built in 1810 by Philip Benner and is in the Bellefonte National Register of Historic Places District.